denriquem/chitterChallenge/README.md

 so that i can spare my blushes,
 I would like to be able to a delete a peep I have made

+As a user,
+so that i cannot be overly generous,
+I would like the like button to dissapear once I have already like a post

+As a user,
+so that I cannot upset people,
+I would like to only be able to delete my own posts

 ```

 ## Component Flow

 ![Components](https://user-images.githubusercontent.com/11481274/139904998-40951df2-509b-4362-8fab-9d4baf78de76.png)